Infected with Nemesis Ransomware? Need to decrypt your files?

 Restore .nemesis, .63vc4, .t5019 files using shadow copies

-- Select the drive and folder where your files are located and date that you want to restore them from.
+- Select the drive and folder where your files are located and date that you want to restore them from and press Scan.

 - Choose export location and view restored files.